RULES OF PROCEDURE

 1.3 Time.
 The regular meetings of the Board of Commissioners shall begin at 5:15 P.M.

 1.4 Place.
-The Board shall meet in the Delta county Courthouse.
-Board meetings will be held in the Circuit Courtroom unless otherwise posted.
+The Board shall meet in the Delta County Service Center.
+Board meetings will be held in the Boardroom unless otherwise posted.

 *1.5 Change in Schedule.
 Changes in the meeting schedule, including time and place, additional meetings, and meetings adjourned or recessed to a specific time and place, may be made by majority vote of the Board of Commissioners, such change to be recorded in the minutes of the meeting in which the change is made.
 Meetings may be adjourned or recessed “at the Call of the Chair”: by majority vote of the Board of Commissioners.
 Meetings adjourned or recessed for more than 36 hours “at the Call of the Chair”, unless the Board provides otherwise, may be reconvened upon telephonic or other communication at least 24 hours before the time of the reconvening and upon giving of public notice in accordance with Rule 1.7 and with Act No. 267 Public Acts of 1976.

 *l.61 Petition and Notice.
 A special meeting of the County Board of Commissioners shall be held only when a written request from at least one third of the members of the County Board of Commissioners is provided to the county clerk.
 The written request of the special meeting must specify the time, date, place and purpose of the special meeting.
 Upon receipt of this request, the clerk shall give notice to each of the Commissioners within 24 hours in one of the manners provided as follows: via a confirmed email or confirmed phone text, personal delivery of the notice of the special meeting to the commissioner or leaving the notice of the special meeting at the residence of the Commissioner.